Luligu/zigbee2mqtt-automations/README.md

     entity:               ## Name of the entity (device or group friendly name) state?:               ## Values: ON OFF
-    attribute?:           ## Name of the attribute (example: state, brightness, illuminance_lux) equal?:               ## Numeric value of attribute to evaluate above?:               ## Numeric value of attribute to evaluate below?:               ## Numeric value of attribute to evaluate after?:               ## Time string hh:mm:ss
+    attribute?:           ## Name of the attribute (example: state, brightness, illuminance_lux) equal?:               ## Value of the attribute to evaluate above?:               ## Numeric value of attribute to evaluate below?:               ## Numeric value of attribute to evaluate after?:               ## Time string hh:mm:ss